FabricMC/fabric-docs/develop/items/item-models.md

 Loads a different model with all its attributes from the given path, as a resource location (`namespace:path`).

-Can be set to `item/generated` to use a model that is created out of the specified icon or to `builtin/generated` to use the model without any translation, rotation or scaling.
+Can be set to `item/generated` to use a model created out of the specified icon or to `builtin/generated` to use the model without any translation, rotation or scaling.

 ### Display {#display}